DimitarDimitrov2001/LanguageAI-Assignment/README.md

 3. Order of running (after 3 the order does not matter):
     1. `EDA.ipynb`: Exploring the dataset and cleaning dataset. also used to create training and test data.
     2. `Test.ipynb`:
-    3. `preprocessing.ipynb`: This notebook was used to create csvs that contained preprocessed posts and bert_embeddins after undersampling.
+    3. `bert.ipynb`: This notebook was used to create functions such as preprocess_text and get_bert_embeddings. furthermore, neural network model was created, its parameters were tuned and the model evaluation was also done here. note that plain posts were run here, instead of preprocessed and undersampled posts
-    4. `Wordclouds.ipynb`: This notebook produces wordcloud plots for a selected dichotomy.
+    4. `preprocessing.ipynb`: This notebook was used to create csvs that contained preprocessed posts and bert_embeddins after undersampling.
+Furthermore neural network model on preprocessed and undersampled posts were run.
-    5. `Zeroshot.ipynb`: This notebook is used to run the analysis on the test preprocessed data through DeBERTa.
+    5. `Wordclouds.ipynb`: This notebook produces wordcloud plots for a selected dichotomy.
-    6. `bert.ipynb`: This notebook was used to create functions such as preprocess_text and get_bert_embeddings. furthermore, neural network model was created, its parameters were tuned and the model evaluation was also done here.
+    6. `Zeroshot.ipynb`: This notebook is used to run the analysis on the test preprocessed data through DeBERTa.
-    7. `logistic_reg.ipynb`: This notebook experimented with logistic regression model.
+    7.  `logistic_reg.ipynb`: This notebook experimented with logistic regression model. the dataset used to run is preprocessed and undersampled posts
-    9. `baseline_model.ipynb`: This notebook was to create the baseline model and to test its accuracy.
+    8.  `baseline_model.ipynb`: This notebook was to create the baseline model and to test its accuracy.